lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 print("%d of %d" % (comm.Get_rank(), comm.Get_size()))
 ```

-For the multi-node case use a script similar with this:
+For the multi-node case, use a script similar to this:

 ```Bash
 #!/bin/bash